gloriafree/Tableau_Duke/Week1_asgmt.md

-# tips for become analyst
+# tips for becoming an analyst

 * keep Learning
 * consider everything as dependent and independent variables